zauberzeug/air-link/README.md

 Create a new device in the On Air web interface and note token and passphrase.
 By convention the name should be `<device name>-admin`.
-That way the descriptive device name without the postfix `-admin` is still free for the an actual application using the On Air service.
+That way the descriptive device name without the postfix `-admin` is still free for the actual application using the On Air service.

-NOTE: ensure to set a fixed region for the device to ensure it does not accidentally move to a different region.
+NOTE: Make sure to set a fixed region for the device to ensure it does not accidentally move to a different region.

 ### 2. Deploy